marcog83/RoboJS/README.md

     }
 ```

-For instance in this sample I mapped 2 different Custom Elements.
+For instance in this sample I mapped 3 different Mediators.

-When the builder finds a match between a `tagName`  and an ID from `MediatorsMap`, it will register the new found Element.
+When the builder finds a match between a `data-mediator` attribute and an ID from `MediatorsMap`,
-Then Custom Element takes care of instantiate the right code for each element.
+it will create a new instance of Mediator, storing the DOM Node into a property named `element` and executes `initialize` method

 #Usage